palaseus/Adrenochain/README.md

 Adrenochain is a **comprehensive blockchain research and development platform** built with Go, designed for academic research, security analysis, performance benchmarking, distributed systems experimentation, and DeFi protocol development.
 It provides a complete foundation for understanding blockchain technology, consensus mechanisms, distributed systems, and decentralized finance through hands-on exploration, rigorous testing methodologies, and advanced research tools.

+**🏗️ Enterprise-Grade Scale**: With 215K+ lines of code across 357 source files, 75 comprehensive packages, and 82.7% test coverage, this represents a substantial enterprise-level blockchain platform that demonstrates production-quality development practices.

 **⚠️ Important Note**: This is a research and development platform.
 While it includes comprehensive testing and advanced features, it is **NOT production-ready** and should not be used in production environments without extensive security audits and additional development.

 ![Testing Infrastructure](testing.png)